torchlight-api/engine/README.md

 ![Character Range Example](./.art/readme/example_character_ranges.png)

 > [!NOTE]
-> You will need to add the desired CSS to style your character ranges.
+> You will need to add the desired CSS to style your character range classes.

 ### Auto-linking URLs